lulu2/Information_Extraction_System_for_HHP/README.md

 # Information_extraction_frame_for_HHP

-This repo contains implementation of information extraction frames using current NLP tools, including StanfordCore nlp, nltk, openie, etc.
+This repo contains SRED, System of Relation Extraction on Documents, which uses current NLP tools, including StanfordCore NLP, nltk, OpenIE, etc.

 extraction_java folder contains programs used as base for webapp, which is based on Stanford core nlp.
 It requires both stanford-corenlp.jar and stanford-corenlp-models.jar to run.